-Content hubs enable you to organise your articles, posts, video or other media around certain subjects in a way that tells search engines and users which content is most important. it is a content marketing strategy designed to increase traffic and content sharing.
+Content hubs enable you to organise your articles, blog posts, video or other media around certain subjects in a way that tells search engines and users which content is most important. it is a content marketing strategy designed to increase traffic and content sharing.

 Let’s say you have a survival site that is looking to earn revenue from the promotion of affiliate products in the survival and emergency niche.
 Here is what you would do…

 - Decide on the major topics for your blog posts